permutationlock/ztrait/README.md

 }
 ```

-Each declaration of the returned struct defines a required declaration for any
-type that implements this trait.
-A special `AssociatedType` enum is defined to
-allow traits to declare and constrain associated types.

-An example type that implements the above `Incrementable` trait is provided
+A type that implements the above `Incrementable` trait is provided below.
-below.

 ```Zig
 const MyCounter = struct {